sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 If a high value or spikes here correlate with (frontend|sourcegraph-frontend) issues, the following might help:

-- **Increase available inodes**: Refer to your OS or cloud provider`s documentation for how to increase inodes allowed on a machine.
+- **Increase available inodes**: Refer to your OS or cloud provider documentation for how to increase inodes allowed on a machine.
 - **Kubernetes:** consider provisioning more machines for (frontend|sourcegraph-frontend) with less resources each.